Aahil13/Scriptify/Ubuntu/README.md

 # Ubuntu

-This script is for the Ubuntu distribution of Linux the OS.
+This script is for the Ubuntu distribution of Linux.

 ## How to use 🛠

-This script will create a new user called `serviceUser`.
-You can change this name to whatever service you want, and also alter it in the `config` file.
+This script creates a new user called `serviceUser`.
+You can change this name to whatever service you want, and alter it in the `config` file.

 To use this project, follow the steps below:

-- Clone this Repository
+- Clone this repository
   ```
   git clone https://github.com/Aahil13/Scriptify.git
   ```